-As co-chairs of the Changing Places consortium, MDUK has been heavily involved throughout this process.
-The charity will be providing specialist expertise to support local councils that are awarded funding.
-This expertise will include:
+As co-chair of the Changing Places consortium, MDUK continues to work closely with both DLUHC and local authorities throughout.
+The charity is providing specialist expertise to support local councils that are awarded funding, including:

-- Dedicated advice and information via the Changing Places officers to support councils
+- Dedicated advice and information via the Changing Places Support Officers

 - Changing Places Practical Guide and informative Specialist Training sessions

 - Connecting authorities and facilitating a collaborative network of support

 - Signposting to established suppliers and installation companies

 Robert Burley, Director of Care, Campaigns and Support at MDUK, says: